benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 5. You should now find the additional modules in group "GRASS/Network reconstruction" in the QGIS Processing Toolbox (you might have to restart QGIS first).

 For use via the QGIS GRASS 8 plug-in:
-1. Perform installation into GRASS GIS and determiniation of QGIS base installation directory as described above, for the "QGIS Processing plug-in".
+1. Perform installation into GRASS GIS and determination of QGIS base installation directory as described above, for the "QGIS Processing plug-in".
-2. Now copy the ".qgm" and ".svg" files for each module into the "grass/modules" subdirectory of the QGIS base installation directory
+2. Now copy the ".qgm" and ".svg" files for each module into the "grass/modules" subdirectory of the QGIS base installation directory.
 3. Open "grass/modules/default.qgc" with a text editor of your choice to insert a new "section" element for the additional modules.
 If you insert this at the end of the file, then the final lines of "default.qgc" should look like this:
   ```
   <section label="Help">